Galus/rust-edu/chip8/README.md

 This is a CHIP-8 emulator implemented in Rust.
 CHIP-8 is an interpreted programming language developed in the 1970s, primarily used on 8-bit microcomputers and for creating simple video games.

+- 4/20/25 Add tui-logger and ratatui tracing.
+Enable logging to ease development.

 ## Project Structure

 The project is organized into the following modules: